Welcome to today's edition of the Rush 24-7 podcast.

 I mean, the Democrat Party is, from Obama all the way over to Capitol Hill, the Democrat Party is governing against the will of the people.

-And I assure you that the Democrat Party and Liberals in general hold average Americans, average people in contempt.
+And I assure you that the Democrat Party and liberals in general hold average Americans, average people in contempt.

-They're not elitists, they're not smart enough, they're not bright enough, uh, they're not sophisticated, and they do sit around, and they think most people out there are kooks, especially the ones that call Washington.
+And they think most people out there are kooks, especially the ones that call Washington.

-I mean, this is because it's a it's a it's a legislative mindset, but the Democrat Party, 100% through and through, holds the American people in contempt and is now governing against their will.
+But the Democrat Party, 100% through and through, holds the American people in contempt and is now governing against their will.

 This is another reason why the Republicans ought to just start firing both barrels.

-I actually believe that the Republican Party has a minority mindset.
+One other thing, folks, I actually believe that the Republican Party has a minority mindset.

-So there's there's a minority mindset.
+So there's a minority mindset.

 They even had the minority mindset when they were the majority.

-And it's it's time that it changed.
+And it's time that it changed.